The History of English Qabalah

 By attributing 26 Roman script letters to the trigrams of this work, Crowley felt that he had fulfilled the injunction to "obtain the order & value of the English Alphabet", as noted in his 'Old Comment' to The Book of the Law.
 However, he also wrote that, "The attribution in Liber Trigrammaton is good theoretically; but no Qabalah of merit has risen therefrom."

-Lettered Numerals in historic phylogeny
+Lettered Numerals in Phylogenic History

 Later, the Greek Milesian numerology system of the Pythagorean tradition in the 6th century BCE, was developed by Pythagoras of Samos, who practiced isopsephy, the Greek predecessor of Hebrew gematria.
 The Milesian system was widely used during Alexander the Great's reign (336–323 BCE) and was adopted by other cultures throughout the Hellenistic period.
 It was officially adopted in Egypt during the reign of Ptolemy II Philadelphus (284–246 BCE).